geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 Like per CU.
 I mean, like each CU has its own counter.

 ##### **Geohot** [[00:12:48](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=768)]
-Yeah, I mean, I guess we could also do...
+Yeah, I mean, I guess we could also do..
 Yeah, that again, that's not that many.
 I don't know.
 But I would like some performance counters to work with viz equals one.
 It'd be great if we could just show basic memory overheads with viz equals one as reported by the GPU.
 Kind of like what our bandwidths are to each L2 bandwidth, L1 bandwidth, and the

 ##### **Geohot** [[00:13:13](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=793)]
 DRAM bandwidth.
 Cool.
 I will find out.